 Mission: The mission of Haneulsori is to spread Korean cultural knowledge and Korean traditional music.
 We want to provide a social group as well as opportunities to learn traditional Korean instruments.

-Description: HapaSC is a welcoming social community created to connect multiracial students.
+Description: MixedSC (previously HapaSC) is a welcoming social community created to connect multiracial students.
 We aim to explore our mixed backgrounds and experiences, discuss the growing presence of multiracial people in society, and provide service opportunities catered to serving those in our hapa community.

-Mission: As a club dedicated to inclusivity, HapaSC fosters a sense of belonging.
+Mission: As a club dedicated to inclusivity, MixedSC fosters a sense of belonging.
 We strive to create a safe environment in which our members can openly discuss what being multiethnic means to them.

 Facebook: USC HapaSC